Chakravarthi-roy/Adaptive-Scheduler/README.md

 8. Demo mode
     A nice demo mode where u will get a walkthrough of the application, just the tour of the main & basic ones which appear to the users to give them an idea of what they are.

+There is more to this...
+Upcoming

+It is deployed on render!
+URL: https://adaptive-scheduler-frontend.onrender.com/ Please check it out and suggest the issues by creating an issue if would like.